-Lena Dunham Talks Style Confidence, Return to Television
+Lena Dunham Talks Style Confidence and Her Next TV Project

 As for what she’s been up to since her HBO series, “Girls,” ended in April, Dunham teased on Friday that a new television show is in the works.
 When asked by People if she’s had a difficult time adjusting to life post-“Girls,” Dunham and “Girls” co-creator, Jenni Konner, admitted that they’ve been keeping busy with their feminist newsletter, Lenny, and a hot new show.

-“It has been weird and kind of hard to get out of bed, but Lenny helps us through that and we’re now working on a new show” Konner said.
+“It has been weird and kind of hard to get out of bed, but Lenny helps us through that and we’re now working on a new show,” Konner said.

 “We’re back in business,” Dunham added.

-Though details of Konner and Dunham’s project are being kept tightly under wraps, Dunham, who is also working on a HBO docuseries based on Lenny, hinted that the new show will be reminiscent to “Girls.”
+Though details of Konner and Dunham’s project are being kept tightly under wraps, Dunham, who is also working on a HBO docuseries based on Lenny, hinted that the new show have similar themes to “Girls.”
 “We can’t say anything right now except that you’ll definitely see some more awkward situations and people showing their darker selves,” she said.
+Uh, count us in.